Diet has repercussions on health that go beyond the feeling of vitality, the absence of disease, or digestive sensations. An…

 What’s gelatin?

-Before finding out about the benefits of adding gelatin into your lose-weight diet, it’s convenient to know what this food is and what it’s composed of.
+Before finding out about the benefits of adding gelatin into your weight loss diet, it’s convenient to know what this food is and what it’s composed of.

-Also known as unflavored gelatin, it’s a thickener of animal origin obtained by processing the connective tissues of cattle and pigs.
+Also known as grenetine, this thickener of animal origin is obtained by processing the connective tissues of cattle and pigs.

-At the store, you can find unflavored gelatin powder or sheets, which are often used in making desserts and other interesting varieties of recipes.
-It’s mainly composed of collagen, but also provides carbohydrates, antioxidants, and water.
+At the store, you can find it as unflavored gelatin powder or sheets.
+You can use them for making desserts and other interesting recipes.
+It’s mainly composed of collagen, but also a source of carbohydrates, antioxidants, and water.

 Reasons to include gelatin in your diet

-There are several reasons why you should include gelatin in your diet in order to help you lose weight.
-Of course, it all depends on the ways you prepare it.
+There are several reasons why you should include gelatin in your weight loss diet.
+Of course, it all depends on the how you make it.

-In general, it would turn out to be an ideal dessert for any balanced diet in combination with healthy and natural ingredients.
+In general, it’s the ideal dessert for any balanced diet in combination with healthy and natural ingredients.
+Let’s look at it in more depth.

 1. It curbs your food cravings

-One of the most outstanding benefits of including gelatin in your diet is that it helps to relieve your hunger.
-Therefore, you can enjoy it as a low-calorie snack that reduces cravings that lead to continuous overeating.
+One of the most outstanding benefits of including gelatin in your diet is it helps relieve cravings.
+Therefore, you can enjoy it as a low-calorie snack instead of eating fattening goods.

 2. Include gelatin in your diet to improve your athletic performance

 Despite it having a low-calorie content, gelatin is a source of protein and carbohydrates that serves as a source of energy.
-Thanks to its vitamins and minerals, it’s a complete food that allows you to improve athletic performance.
+Thanks to its vitamins and minerals, this wholesome food helps you improve athletic performance.

 However, there’s no scientific literature that can back the claim that consumption of gelatin leads to better athletic performance.
 This is because the amount of protein it provides isn’t enough to improve post-exercise recovery or to stimulate protein synthesis in the body.
 In fact, a study reveals that a minimum protein quantity of 20 grams – post-workout – improves recovery.